jlclosada/BASF_FS_TechInt/README.md

 # **BASF Technical - ToDo App**
 ### **Project Description**
 This project is a to-do list application with a separate **frontend** and **backend architecture**.

+The user must launch the backend and frontend separately in their local environment, both will connect once they are running.
+Once the project is launched, the web application will be running on a local server **"localhost:3000"**.

+The section where the proposed exercise is located is easy to understand.
+It is a page that loads a VUE component in charge of calling all the **CRUD processes** of the backend and displaying them in a list in a reactive way.
+In the component we can find the following functionality:
+- **Create new task**: Allows the user to create new tasks from a name and description.
+- **Delete task**: Allows the user to completely delete a task individually using a delete button found in the actions column.
+- **Edit task**: The user can edit the task in two ways: marking it as a favorite and/or marking it as completed.
+All you have to do is check the boxes created for this purpose within each task.
+- **Search tasks**: The user can dynamically and reactively search for the task based on its name by entering text in the Search input.
+- **Filter favorite tasks**: The user will be able to filter the tasks to find the tasks that they have previously marked as favorites.

 ### **Structure**
 **Backend**: API built with **Python** and **FastAPI** to handle task list CRUD operations.